ibm-cloud-docs/Cloudant/guides/model_data.md

 ## Summary

-These tips demonstrate some of the ways modeling data will affect your application’s performance.
-Cloudant’s data store has some specific characteristics, both to watch out for and to take advantage of, to make sure the database performance scales as your application grows.
+These tips demonstrate some of the ways modeling data will affect your application’s performance. {{site.data.keyword.cloudant_short_notm}}’s data store has some specific characteristics, both to watch out for and to take advantage of, to make sure the database performance scales as your application grows.
 We understand the shift can be confusing, so we’re always on-hand to give advice.